|Release:||December 24, 2009 – PlayStation 3 (JP)

 |Links:||Game Page on MonkeyPaw Games [Archive]|

-Yakiniku Bugyou was delisted from the US PlayStation Store the week of August 13th, 2012 alongside other MonkeyPaw Games releases: Kyuiin, Arcade Hits: Magical Drop and Magical Drop F. The reason is unclear but MonkeyPaw has stated numerous times on twitter that these games were “delisted by Sony and won’t be coming back” and that the delistings were “permanent” as far as they were concerned.
+Yakiniku Bugyou was delisted from the North American PlayStation Store the week of August 13th, 2012 alongside other MonkeyPaw Games releases: Kyuiin, Arcade Hits: Magical Drop and Magical Drop F. The reason is unclear but MonkeyPaw has stated numerous times on twitter that these games were “delisted by Sony and won’t be coming back” and that the delistings were “permanent” as far as they were concerned.

 While all titles were published in Japan by Hamster it doesn’t appear to be a licensing deal or conflict between the two.
 There are several other Hamster releases currently published by MonkeyPaw that are still available on the PlayStation Store in the US and Europe.
 Yakiniku Bugyou and Kyuiin were both developed by Media Entertainment, Magical Drop by Data East and Magical Drop F by SAS Sakata, ruling out a complication with a single developer.

 Equally unlikely is a technical issue with the ROM image or emulation as all of the titles are still available on the Japanese PlayStation Store.
 In a 2014 interview with Techno Buffalo, Ryan Olsen, MonkeyPaw PR Manager said “we’ve mostly done imports where we don’t touch the game outside of making sure the emulation process is working smoothly.”